cds-snc/gcds-docs/src/en/components/breadcrumbs/code.md

 #### `hide-canada-link`

-The `hide-canada-link` attribute controls whether the default canada.ca link is displayed in the breadcrumbs.
-By default, it is set to `false`, which means the canada.ca link appears as the first breadcrumb item.
+Use `hide-canada-link` to show or hide the default canada.ca link in the breadcrumbs.
+By default, it's set to `false`, which means the canada.ca link appears as the first breadcrumb item.

 {% examplesPreview %}
 <gcds-breadcrumbs>